Terrestrial turtle trek to Waka

 We like to include a day trek to Waka on our Expeditions to Las Guacamayas.
-I waited until the end of my stay in July 2015 to visit the ancient Mayan site… now when I say ‘trek’ thats open to interpretation… as I happily ventured there in a small 4×4 called ‘Mulita’.
+We waited until the end of the stay in July 2015 to visit the ancient Mayan site… now when we say ‘trek’ that’s open to interpretation… as we happily ventured there in a small 4×4 called ‘Mulita’.

 Our driver and Guide Cornelio was expert at spotting them, and soon we had found all three species of terrestrial turtle that are found in the Laguna del Tigre National Park.

-I was just saying to Rowland ‘wouldn’t it be great if we saw all three species today’ and Cornelio stopped again.. and lo and behold .. there was the white-faced mud turtle (Kinosternon leucostomum) swimming in a rut in the road!
+We were saying ‘wouldn’t it be great if we saw all three species today’ and Cornelio stopped again.. and lo and behold .. there was the white-faced mud turtle (Kinosternon leucostomum) swimming in a rut in the road!

 The white-faced mud turtle is the most secretive as we haven’t found that many individuals.
 Larger than the Tabasco mud turtle, it can easily be distinguished by the white sides to its face, and a smooth carapace.

 Unfortunately we didn’t manage to get very good photographs of this individual as we realised we were standing right underneath a bees nest!
 It was time to make a quick exit.

 This was an awesome start to the day that turned out to be wildlife filled… but thats for another post.

 August 2015 Laguna del Tigre, Guatemala

 Furrowed wood turtle – Rhinoclemys areolata

 Rowland with Cornelio looking for mud turtles in the road ditches.